-- 24. Which of the following clinician attributes has been identified by clients as essential for the development of trust in the therapeutic relationship? - A) Is not readily available - B) Maintains confidentiality - C) Relates to the client as an "expert" - D) Reacts strongly to every issue under discussion - 25.
-All of the following factors indicate a history of prior boundary violations, EXCEPT: - A) Divorce - B) Domestic violence - C) Childhood sexual abuse - D) Intimate relationship with a previous counselor - 26.
+- 25. All of the following factors indicate a history of prior boundary violations, EXCEPT: - A) Divorce - B) Domestic violence - C) Childhood sexual abuse - D) Intimate relationship with a previous counselor - 26.
 Which of the following is a professional risk factor for boundary violations? - A) Crises in one's own life - B) Feeling solely responsible for a client's life - C) Feeling unable to discuss the case with anyone - D) All of the above - 27.
 Boundary crossings are usually not recommended for clients with borderline personality disorder. - A) True - B) False - 28.
 All of the following behaviors/actions have strong exploitative potential, EXCEPT: - A) Referrals - B) Bartering with clients - C) Physical contact with clients - D) Sexual relationship with supervisee - 29.
 The safest course of action to prevent boundary violations within multiple relationships is to - A) retain clients after a romantic relationship is initiated. - B) keep meticulous notes about interactions in the client's record. - C) maintain established boundaries and limits indefinitely after therapy ends. - D) wait two years before initiating a personal or business relationship with a client.

-- 30. When considering whether to accept a gift from a client, the primary consideration should be
+- 30. When considering whether to accept a gift from a client, the primary consideration should beA) sentimentality. - B) the monetary value of the gift. - C) your personal need for the gift. - D) the effect on the therapeutic relationship.

-- A) sentimentality.

-- B) the monetary value of the gift.

-- C) your personal need for the gift.

-- D) the effect on the therapeutic relationship.

-- 31. Humanistic theorists
+31. Humanistic theorists

-- A) openly embrace counselor self-disclosure.

-- B) note that self-disclosure is a sign of a narcissistic counselor.

-- C) assert that self-disclosure harms the counselor-client relationship.

-- D) argue that self-disclosure indicates counselors' negative regard for clients.

-- 32. Professionals should generally avoid using self-disclosures that

-- A) clarify a point for a client.

-- B) contaminate transference.

-- C) keep the focus on the client.

-- D) set clear boundaries in the relationship.

-- 33. Competent counseling includes maintaining the knowledge and skills required to understand and properly use treatment tools, including technology.

-- A) True

-- B) False

-- 34. According to the ACA Code of Ethics, the profession of counseling is limited to in-person, face-to-face interactions.

-- A) True

-- B) False

-- 35. Some technology-based forms of communication can result in the loss of important nonverbal and verbal cues.

-- A) True

-- B) False
+- A) openly embrace counselor self-disclosure. - B) note that self-disclosure is a sign of a narcissistic counselor. - C) assert that self-disclosure harms the counselor-client relationship. - D) argue that self-disclosure indicates counselors' negative regard for clients. - 32.
+Professionals should generally avoid using self-disclosures that - A) clarify a point for a client. - B) contaminate transference. - C) keep the focus on the client. - D) set clear boundaries in the relationship. - 33.
+Competent counseling includes maintaining the knowledge and skills required to understand and properly use treatment tools, including technology. - A) True - B) False - 34.
+According to the ACA Code of Ethics, the profession of counseling is limited to in-person, face-to-face interactions.A) True - B) False - 35.
+Some technology-based forms of communication can result in the loss of important nonverbal and verbal cues. - A) True - B) False

-Be sure to transfer your answers to the Answer Sheet located between pages 40-41.
+Be sure to transfer your answers to the Answer Sheet located on the envelope insert.
+DO NOT send these test pages to NetCE.
+Retain them for your records.
 PLEASE NOTE: Your postmark or facsimile date will be used as your test completion date.